UPDATE: This post was first published on 24 November 2020 and updated on 29 June 2021.

-Sitebuilders like GoDaddy’s Websites + Marketing tend to get recommended for novices, because they really do make getting your site up and running very easy, with simple drag-and-drop tools to build out your website.
+Sitebuilders like GoDaddy’s Website Builder tend to get recommended for novices, because they really do make getting your site up and running very easy, with simple drag-and-drop tools to build out your website.

-However, while sitebuilders do include a number of additional features such as email marketing and blogging, if you need more powerful features or flexibility, then WordPress can offer all that, at the cost of complexity.
+However, while sitebuilders do include a number of additional features such as email marketing, blogging and social media tools, if you need more powerful features or flexibility, then WordPress can offer all that, at the cost of complexity.

 If you simply need a site up and running, preferably yesterday, then WordPress just can’t compete with a DIY sitebuilder, because they do one thing — as the name suggests, they build sites.

 Sitebuilders are also a smart choice if you don’t have the time, or the appetite for handling updates and security patches, because site maintenance is usually handled for you.
 That’s usually because using a sitebuilder also ties into having your website hosted by a particular hosting provider, who typically handles that as part of your sitebuilder fees.

 If you can handle a word processor, you can have a good-looking website up using a sitebuilder in a day.

 Where sitebuilders aren’t quite as ideal is if you have plans for a more complex layout, or you need advanced tools.
 Again, it’s invaluable to work out what you want your site to be not only now but into the future before making this decision.

 The open-source nature of WordPress means that developers around the world are constantly improving it.
 Indeed, as the web has evolved, WordPress has evolved with it, and as a result, new features are available every single day.

 That’s because WordPress isn’t just for building websites.

 Strictly speaking it’s what’s called a Content Management System (CMS).
 The presentation of that content — that is, a website — is just part of the tools it can bring to bear.